The bilby is a very cute little marsupial animal, native to Australia.

 Donation and Sponsorship

-Part proceeds from Haigh’s chocolate Easter Bilbies is donated to the RFA and their work to protect the environment for both indigenous biodiversity and food production.
+Part proceeds from the sales of Haigh’s chocolate Easter Bilbies are donated each year to the RFA and their work to protect the environment for both indigenous biodiversity and food production.

 Thanks to increased awareness and lots of hard work by a number of organisations and government departments around the country, the bilby is starting to make a comeback but continues to be listed as an endangered species.